unfoldingWord-dev/translationStudio-Info/docs/desktop.rst

   12. Please wait for the program to be installed.
 This may take several minutes.
 The installer installs translationStudio and Git, which is a version control system.

   13. At the *Completing the translationStudio Setup Wizard* window, click Finish to complete the installation.

+*  .. note:: To determine if your Windows PC is a 32-bit or a 64-bit operating system, open the Control Panel and click System.

 How do I use translationStudio for the first time?
 ---------------------------------------------------